airladon/ThisIGet/README.md

 * Installed Heroku CLI if you want to manage a heroku database
 * Installed postgres.app locally if you want to manage a local postgres database

-#### Initialize migration management
-If you need to initialize a migration

-`flask db init`

-This will create a `migrations` directory in the project root.

-This only needs to be done once, or after the migrations directory has been removed as you wanted to start afresh.

-#### Migrate app changes to database
-`flask db migrate -m "migration message"`

-#### Select the database you want to upgrade

-For SQLite3 local database use `unset DATABASE_URL`

-For postgres local use: `export DATABASE_URL=postgresql://localhost/thisiget_local"`

-For Heroku postgres database use: export DATABASE_URL=`heroku config --app=itgetitest | grep DATABASE_URL | sed 's/DATABASE_URL: *//'`

-You can only use the Heroku database if you have the Heroku CLI installed and logged in.

-#### Upgrade the database to a new migration
-`Flask db upgrade`

 #### Start from scratch - Local SQL
 ```
 rm app/app.db